 - 1 egg

-- Preheat oven to 375 degrees.
-Line a large baking sheet with parchment.
+Preheat oven to 375°F. Line a large baking sheet with parchment.

-- Meanwhile, spread bread on another large baking sheet and toast in the oven until dry but not browned, 10 to 12 minutes.
+Meanwhile, spread bread cubes on another large baking sheet and toast in the oven until dry but not browned, 10 to 12 minutes.
 Let cool.

-- Meanwhile, melt butter with the oil in a large skillet over medium-high heat.
-Add onion, apple, shallot and celery and cook, stirring often, until the vegetables are tender, adding 1 to 2 tablespoons of water to prevent from browning too quickly if necessary, 8 to 10 minutes total.
+Meanwhile, melt butter with oil in large skillet over medium-high heat.
+Add onion, apple, shallot and celery and cook, stirring often, until the vegetables are tender, adding 1 to 2 Tbsp water to prevent from browning too quickly if necessary, 8 to 10 minutes total.
 Let cool slightly.

-- Whisk broth, egg, sage, thyme, salt and pepper in a large bowl.
-Add the onion mixture and stir to combine.
+Whisk broth, egg, sage, thyme, salt and pepper in a large bowl.
+Add onion mixture and stir to combine.
 Stir in bread and pepitas.
 Mound stuffing into the cooked squash halves, about 2/3 cup stuffing each.
-Return to the oven and roast until the stuffing is hot all the way through and golden on top, about 20 to 25 minutes minutes.
+Return to oven and roast until stuffing is hot all the way through and golden on top, about 20 to 25 minutes minutes.

 - 10 cups bread, cut into 1/2-inch cubes (firm white or wheat sandwich bread is best)